UN Sets 10-year Plan To Save Endangered Languages - UrduPoint

 UN Sets 10-year Plan To Save Endangered Languages

-UNITED NATIONS, (UrduPoint / Pakistan Point News - 17th Dec, 2022 ) :The United Nations on Friday launched the International Decade of Indigenous Languages aimed at helping peoples around the world to keep their mother tongues alive.
+UNITED NATIONS, (UrduPoint / Pakistan Point News - 18th Dec, 2022 ) :The United Nations on Friday launched the International Decade of Indigenous Languages (IDIL 2022-2032) aimed at helping peoples around the world to keep their mother tongues alive.

-Preserving their languages is "not only important for them, but for all humanity," UN General Assembly President Csaba Korosi said, marking the occasion.
+Preserving their languages is "not only important for them, but for all humanity," UN General Assembly President Csaba Korosi said while marking the occasion.

 "With each indigenous language that goes extinct, so too goes the thought: the culture, tradition and knowledge it bears.
 That matters because we are in dire need of a radical transformation in the way we relate to our environment," he said.